mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 {% endraw %}
 {% endhighlight %}

-Generic Lists function more or less like arrays, but have a couple of key differences, on of which we're going to leverage here to improve performance - the .Add() method. .Add() allows us to quickly add new objects to the existing list as we create them without waiting for $LogResults to rebuild like we would if we were using an array with the += operator.
+Generic Lists function more or less like arrays, but have a couple of key differences, one of which we're going to leverage here to improve performance - the .Add() method. .Add() allows us to quickly add new objects to the existing list as we create them without waiting for $LogResults to rebuild like we would if we were using an array with the += operator.

 Let's see what this looks like in the context of our script: